looker-open-source/components/internal_docs/figma.md

 2. Review & Revise: Set up times to review and continue the collaboration process.
 These reviews can be scheduled as weekly check ins or during open hours available on the design google calendar a.Walkthrough designs, proposals, and UI components with the Lens team b.Refine & resolve any questions or concerns

+## Filing a Github Issue
+Create a Github issue in the Lens repository and include the following:

+1. A link to the figma file in question
+2. Provide a walkthrough, clickable prototype, or demo of the scenario
+3. Include a visual in the the github issue by dragging a screen grab into the message field.

 ### When proposing a new component design include the following: